 - Musty.
 If your furnace smells musty, you might have mold and mildew growing in your ductwork.
 We suggest having your ductwork checked and cleaned if needed.

 Now that you are aware which furnace smells are normal and which ones aren’t, you’re well-equipped to take care of your new heater.
 If you have concerns about a weird odor, our Fire & Ice HVAC HVAC technicians can help.
 Call us at 703-595-4157 to schedule your appointment now.
-We supply quality, affordable furnace repair in Woodbridge and surrounding communities.
+We supply quality, affordable furnace repair in Manassas and surrounding communities.